-Following a spine injury, the body initiates biochemical mechanisms aimed at stabilizing the spine.
-However, by decreasing blood flow, raising inflammation, inhibiting axon regrowth, and overexciting neurons the chemicals can cause further damage to the system or one’s health.
+Following a spine injury, the body initiates biochemical mechanisms to stabilize the spine.
+However, by decreasing blood flow, raising inflammation, inhibiting axon regrowth, and overexciting neurons, the chemicals can cause further damage to the system or one’s health.

-Methylprednisolone and other corticosteroids are effective prescribed drugs that may assist in mitigating the impact of certain secondary processes and overall harm to health.
-However, because of the high risks and lack of standardization, the use of this substance is controversial.
+Methylprednisolone and other corticosteroids are effective prescribed drugs that may mitigate the impact of specific secondary processes and overall harm to health.
+However, this substance is controversial because of the high risks and lack of standardization.

-The most common related side effects of this include anxiety, dizziness, insomnia, and vomiting.
+The most common side effects of this include anxiety, dizziness, insomnia, and vomiting.

-Depression is normal after an SCI, and it can lead to a loss of motivation, inability to focus, fatigue, and shifts in sleeping and eating patterns.
-It has a negative impact on a person’s physical and mental health.
+Depression is normal after an SCI and can lead to a loss of motivation, inability to focus, fatigue, and shifts in sleeping and eating patterns.
+It hurts a person’s physical and mental health.

 Fortunately, exercises and treatments manage and control depression.
 Antidepressant drugs such as SSRIs and SNRIs can raise neurotransmitter levels that regulate pain perception and people’s moods.

-When specific substances block serotonin reabsorption in the brain, SSRIs (selective serotonin reuptake inhibitors) raise serotonin levels.
+SSRIs (selective serotonin reuptake inhibitors) raise serotonin levels when specific substances block serotonin reabsorption in the brain.
 Serotonin is a neurotransmitter that makes people feel better and improves the way people eat and sleep.

-An SNRI, serotonin, and norepinephrine reuptake inhibitor, function in a similar manner to SSRIs, but these also prevent norepinephrine reabsorption, which is critical for awareness and energy regulation.
+An SNRI, serotonin, and norepinephrine reuptake inhibitor function similarly to SSRIs, but these also prevent norepinephrine reabsorption, which is critical for awareness and energy regulation.

 People need to enable their bodies to adapt before deciding whether or not these treatments are ideal for them.
-These medicines do not have an immediate impact and take a few weeks to completely kick in.
+These medicines do not have an immediate impact and take a few weeks to kick in completely.

-A non-steroidal anti-inflammatory (NSAID) such as naproxen and ibuprofen are over-the-counter pain relievers used to treat back pain and other forms of pain related to SCI.
+Non-steroidal anti-inflammatory (NSAID) such as naproxen and ibuprofen are over-the-counter pain relievers used to treat back pain and other SCI-related pain.

-SCI pain varies anywhere from mild to severe; therefore, doctors recommend NSAIDs these treatments for people with mild to moderate pain.
+SCI pain varies from mild to severe; doctors recommend NSAIDs for people with mild to moderate pain.

-They provide relief from back pain or other pain and swelling by reducing the production rate of prostaglandins, which are essential in diminishing the way people perceive pain.
+They relieve back pain or other pain and swelling by reducing the production rate of prostaglandins, which are essential in diminishing the way people perceive pain.

-Doctors may prescribe a narcotic analgesic or opioid for people suffering from serious chronic pain as a result of SCI.
+Doctors may prescribe a narcotic analgesic or opioid for people suffering from chronic severe pain due to SCI.

-Potent analgesics function by connecting to opioid receptors in the brain and stimulating neurotransmitters.
+Potent analgesics connect to opioid receptors in the brain and stimulate neurotransmitters.
 These assist with controlling people’s mood, digestion, motion, back pain, and reward perception, among other things.